Skip to main content

 Reshma Shamasunder is the Executive Director of Asian American Futures.
 She has worked as an independent consultant and held senior positions at national civil rights and immigrant rights organizations.
 Reshma served as Executive Director of the California Immigrant Policy Center (CIPC) for more than a decade.
 Under Reshma's leadership, CIPC helped to spearhead groundbreaking campaigns at the state level, including placing limits on cooperation between local law enforcement and immigration authorities and winning driver's licenses for all Californians regardless of status.

-Reshma currently serves on the board of the California Immigrant Policy Center and was an inaugural fellow with the Rockwood Fellowship for a New California.
+Reshma currently serves on the board of the Campaign for College Opportunity and was an inaugural fellow with the Rockwood Fellowship for a New California.
 Reshma is a recipient of the Families USA Health Equity Advocate of the Year Award and the National Immigration Law Center Courageous Luminaries Award.
-Reshma holds dual Bachelor’s Degrees from UCLA and a Masters in City Planning from the Massachusetts Institute of Technology (MIT).
+Reshma holds dual Bachelor's Degrees from UCLA and a Masters in City Planning from the Massachusetts Institute of Technology (MIT).

 (she/her)